Everything That Rises Must Converge (short story)

 "Everything That Rises Must Converge" is a short story by Flannery O'Connor.
-It was originally published in 1961 and republished in 1965 as the namesake story of O'Connor's second and final short story collection.
-The story won O'Connor her second O. Henry Award in 1963 for the year’s best American short story.
+It was originally published in New World Writing in 1961, and republished in 1965 as the namesake story of O'Connor's second and final short story collection.
+The story won O'Connor her second O. Henry Award in 1963 for the year's best American short story.
 In the story, an arrogant and depressed young man stews over his mother's antiquated views about race and fixation on her family's financial decline.

 "Everything That Rises Must Converge" lacks the fantastical elements of O'Connor's usual Southern Gothic style, and is one of her only works about the American Civil Rights Movement.
 The story illustrates O'Connor's concern about the decline of Southern etiquette among both white and black Southerners, and the potential consequences of that decline for race relations in the American South.
 O'Connor was a Roman Catholic, and the title of the story references an epigram by Catholic Jesuit philosopher Pierre Teilhard de Chardin, who believed that people from all backgrounds would rise in Christian virtue, and in doing so grow more similar to each other.

 Development, title, and publication history

 Flannery O'Connor rarely wrote fiction about the Civil Rights Movement, and "Everything That Rises Must Converge" may be the lone exception.
-The plotline about the integration of the local bus system was inspired by the Montgomery bus boycott of 1955-56.
+The plotline about the integration of the local bus system was inspired by the Montgomery bus boycott of 1955–56.
 O'Connor's personal correspondence reveals that she did follow the movement's progress.
 For example, she predicted that the State of Georgia would not be able to shut down the University of Georgia and Georgia Tech to prevent their integration because "people will realize that this means no more collegiate football".
 She preferred the approach John F. Kennedy took during his early years as President, which was later characterized as cautious towards reform.

 The title "Everything That Rises Must Converge" refers to a work by the French philosopher Pierre Teilhard de Chardin titled the "Omega Point": "Remain true to yourself, but move ever upward toward greater consciousness and greater love!
 At the summit you will find yourselves united with all those who, from every direction, have made the same ascent.
 For everything that rises must converge."
 O'Connor may have learned about Teilhard de Chardin from her publisher, Robert Giroux, who had gifted her an anthology of his work several years earlier.

 The story was first published in the October 1961 issue of New World Writing.
 It was reprinted in the posthumously published collection Everything that Rises Must Converge (1965).